 The WCC at MIT (Writing and Communication Center) offers free one-on-one professional advice from communication experts.
 The WCC is staffed completely by MIT lecturers.
 All have advanced degrees.
 All are experienced college classroom teachers of communication.
-All are all are published scholars and writers.
-Not counting the WCC’s director’s years (he started the WCC in 1982), the WCC lecturers have a combined 134 years’ worth of teaching here at MIT (ranging from 4 to 24 years), averaging over 18 years each.
-The WCC works with undergraduate, graduate students, post-docs, faculty, staff, alums, spouses and partners.
+All are published scholars and writers.
+The WCC works with undergraduate and graduate students, postdoctoral scholars, faculty, and staff from all MIT departments and disciplines.

 The WCC helps you strategize about all types of academic and professional writing as well as about all aspects of oral presentations (including practicing classroom presentations & conference talks as well as designing slides).

-No matter what department or discipline you are in, the WCC helps you think your way more deeply into your topic, helps you see new implications in your data, research, and ideas.
+The WCC helps you think your way more deeply into your topic and helps you see new implications in your data, research, and ideas.

 The WCC also helps with all English as Second Language issues, from writing and grammar to pronunciation and conversation practice.